bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

     \tag{11}

-If you go through the exercise of finding the arc-length using this metric, we'll find the distance between two points :math:`u,v` on the Poincaré is given by:
+If you go through the exercise of finding the arc-length using this metric, we'll find the distance between two points :math:`u,v` on the Poincaré ball is given by:

 .. math::

     d(u,v) = arcosh\big(1 + 2\frac{\lVert u-v \rVert^2}{(1-\lVert u\rVert^2)(1-\lVert v\rVert^2)}\big) \\
     \tag{12}

+where the double bars represent the Euclidean distance.
 Equation 12 is a bit more complicated than on the hyperboloid but nothing that's not easily computable using standard functions.

 A hyperbolic circle defined as a set of points at a constant radius from a center point, is in general any Euclidean circle completely contained within the unit